Slack is a chat client that provides us with a centralized way to communicate without overloading our inboxes.

 - Fill out the user request form.

-TTS has specific channels in Slack that are open to the public.
+TTS has specific channels in Slack that are open to the public to join.
 These channels end with

 Add a new public channel